-Inpatient detox is the preferred option for many people who are suffering from an addiction to Adderall.
+Inpatient detox may be the preferred option for many people who are suffering with relatively more severe Adderall addictions and addiction-related concerns.
 It can provide an appropriately immersive level of treatment for those who have been abusing high doses of Adderall, who use Adderall with other substances like alcohol, or who have co-occurring mental or physical health conditions—all of which can significantly complicate the withdrawal syndrome.

 Detox facilities will help you through the acute withdrawal symptoms that will occur the first week to 2 weeks after deciding to quit Adderall.
-Additional behavioral interventions may include:
+Additional behavioral interventions may include:5

 Once you’ve cleared your body of Adderall, you can begin the real work of recovering from addiction.
-Without continued treatment, you’ll be significantly subject to relapse, especially if you immediately return to the environment that fostered your substance use.
-Options for ongoing care include outpatient programs and residential rehab centers.
+Without continued treatment, you could be at higher risk of relapse, especially if you immediately return to the environment that fostered your maladaptive use of substances to begin with.
+Options for ongoing care include outpatient programs and residential rehab centers.10

-Remaining abstinent from Adderall can be difficult when living in the same environment in which you abused the drug.
-Often, there are triggers in your immediate environment that could cause you to relapse if you don’t have the proper support.
-Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP) can help you to smoothly navigate this transitional phase, which is critical to long-term sobriety.
-You can expect group therapy to be the primary focus of either of these structured outpatient options, but some offer weekly family sessions and individual sessions as needed.
+Maintaining abstinence from Adderall can be difficult when living in the same environment in which you previously abused the drug.
+Often, there are triggers in your immediate environment that could promote relapse if you don’t have the proper support.
+Partial Hospitalization Programs (PHPs) and Intensive Outpatient Programs (IOPs) can help you to smoothly navigate this transitional phase—which is critical to long-term sobriety.12 You can expect group therapy to be the primary focus of either of these structured outpatient options, but some offer weekly family sessions and individual sessions as needed.

 Residential Rehab Programs

 Completion of detox is the beginning—not the entirety—of addiction treatment.
-Therapy and skills training to prevent relapse and live a successfully sober life will make up a comprehensive program of treatment.
-Many residential programs will include both supervised detox and ongoing therapy.
-In an inpatient rehab program, you may receive services such as:
+More extensive counseling, behavioral therapy, supportive group meetings, and sober skills training will make up a larger portion of more comprehensive treatment programming.
+Many residential programs will include both a supervised detox and longer-term, ongoing therapy.
+In an inpatient rehab program, you may participate in services and activities such as:

 These facilities can greatly vary in price and location so it is important to speak to someone who can help you make the decision that is within your budget that also suits your treatment needs.